-This Judicial Integrity Checklist (Integrity Checklist) has been developed by UNDP as part of the Project "Judicial Integrity Champions in APEC".
+This Judicial Integrity Checklist (Integrity Checklist) was developed by the UNDP in 2018 (and updated in 2020) as part of its Judicial Integrity Champions in ASEAN Project.
 The UNDP Project provides support to judiciaries in the region that are taking active steps to promote transparency, integrity and accountability with a view to delivering justice for all.
 The Integrity Checklist is intended for use by Courts to promote judicial integrity while recognising that judicial integrity measures are most effective when they are embedded into broader quality management systems that promote court excellence.

-International Framework for Court Excellence
+International Framework for Court Excellence1